Acute behavioural disturbance: Acute management

 Consent

-• Obtaining consent for any medical procedures, including giving sedation, should be sought at all times, even in unsafe situations, wherever possible
+• Obtain consent (ideally from child and/or guardians) for any medical procedures, including sedation, wherever possible

-• Common law recognises that adolescents can give consent if they have capacity
+• Common law recognises that a young person can give consent if they have capacity

-• In an unsafe situation when the child or adolescent is a danger to themselves or others, no consent is necessary, but clinicians should be aware of the relevant duty of care and Mental Health Act in their jurisdiction (see Additional notes blow)
+• In an unsafe situation, when the child is a danger to themselves or others, no consent is necessary, but clinicians should be aware of the relevant duty of care and Mental Health Act in their jurisdiction (see Additional notes below)

 Management